 There's an overwhelming amount of activities and experiences competing for your attention in New York City.
 A morning at Central Park, an afternoon spent taking in the sights from the Empire State Building, a night at a Broadway show—the options are endless.
-When planning a in the city, and you're looking for something affordable to do, consider a visit to a museum in NYC; many museums operate on a donation-based entry fee.
+When planning a trip in the city, and you're looking for something affordable to do, consider a visit to a museum in NYC; many museums operate on a donation-based entry fee.

 Museum of Modern Art (MoMA)